Bounding Shortest Closed Geodesics with Diameter on compact 2-dimensional Orbifolds Homeomorphic to $S^2$: Preliminaries

-The equivalence class of a $\mathcal{G}$-path $c$ from $x$ to $y$, denoted by $[c]_{x,y}$, is called a {\bf based orbifold path}.
-The equivalence class of a $\mathcal{G}$-path from $x$ to $x$ will be called a {\bf based orbifold loop} based at $x$.
-The set of all equivalence classes of $\mathcal{G}$-path from $x$ to $y$ will be denoted $\Omega_{x,y}(\mathcal{G})$, or simply $\Omega_{x,y}$.
-The set of all equivalence classes of $\mathcal{G}$-paths from $x$ to $x$ will be denoted $\Omega_{x}$, and the union of all $\Omega_{x}$ for $x\in X$ is denoted $\Omega_X$, called the {\bf orbifold based loop space}.
+The equivalence class of $c$ generated by the above two operations, is denoted $[c]_{x,y}$, called a \textit{based orbifold path}.
+If $x=y$ then we call them \textit{based orbifold loop} and denote by $[c]_x$.
+The collection of all orbifold based loops will be denoted $\Omega_{x}$, and the union of all $\Omega_{x}$ for $x\in X$ is denoted $\Omega_X$ and called orbifold based space.
+Note that $\Omega_X$ is not the classical based loop space with one fixed basepoint, but a collection of all based loops.
 We will be especially interested in the orbifold based loop space of $H^1$-loops.
 An orbifold based loop $[c]_x$ is $H^1$ if for all representative $c$ of $[c]_x$, each segments $c_i$ is absolutely continuous, and $c$ statisfies that

-where $E(c)$ is called the {\bf energy} of $c$, which is simply computed by summing up the energy of all $c_i$'s.
-The space of orbifold based loop space of $H^1$-loops is homotopic to the space of orbifold based loop space, and since in this paper we only care about the former, we will denote it as $\Omega_X$ as well.
-The collection of all orbifold based path are called {\bf the space of orbifold based paths}, or {\bf the space of orbifold based curves}.
+where $E(c)$ is called the energy of $c$, which is simply computed by summing up the energy of all $c_i$'s.
+The inclusion of the space of orbifold based loop space of $H^1$-loops into the space of orbifold based loop space is a homotopic equivalence, and since in this paper we only care about the former, we will denote it as $\Omega_X$ as well.

-By Guruprasad and Haefliger, the based loop space of $H^1$-class $\Omega_X$ has a Riemannian Hilbert manifold structure, defined in the following way:
+By Guruprasad and Haefliger \cite{GH03}, the based loop space of $H^1$-class $\Omega_X$ has a Riemannian Hilbert manifold structure, defined in the following way: